Oh Manapenne!: Casting

 In November 2019, Harish Kalyan was announced as the lead actor, and a month later Priya Bhavani Shankar as the lead actress.
 In a December 2019 interview, Kaarthikk said that after watching Pelli Choopulu, he told Harish he would be a "perfect fit" as the lead actor if the film was to be remade in Tamil.
 In an October 2020 interview, Kaarthikk said that when he thought of the lead characters of Pelli Choopulu, Harish and Priya came to his mind and he was convinced they could pull off the roles of a "boy-next-door" and "bossy character" respectively with conviction.
 In preparation for his role as a chef, Harish learnt cooking from Siddhanth, the owner of the barbecue food truck Spitfire BBQ, on whose life the original film was based.
 The team also approached Siddhanth to play a minor role.
 The film is the feature debut of theatre actor Abishek Kumar, who Kaarthik cast because of their friendship and Kaarthik's belief that he was a "natural actor".
-Abishek said he sought to avoid deep preparation and method acting, but that he was "just trying to fit the role in the most natural way possible".
+Abishek said he sought to avoid deep preparation and method acting, and that he was "just trying to fit the role in the most natural way possible".

 Filming

-Principal photography began on 11 December 2019, and wrapped in February 2020, a week before the COVID-19 lockdown in India was announced.
+Principal photography began on 11 December 2019, and wrapped in February 2020, a week before the COVID-19 lockdown in India was declared.
 Post-production works began soon after filming wrapped.
 According to Kaarthikk, "The lockdown only helped us as we could patiently edit and get it done".